crazycat836/PTT-Auto-Sign/README.md

 - INFO: General execution information
 - WARNING: Warning messages
 - ERROR: Error messages
-- DEBUG: Debug information (development only)
+- DEBUG: Debug information (when DEBUG_MODE=true)

-All logs are output to the console only.
-No log files are created locally.
+All logs are output to the console in colorized format.
+Log messages are localized in Chinese for better readability.

 ## 🛠️ Development